thomastaylor312/personal-blog/content/post/hammer-meet-nail-the-overuse-of-crds/index.md

 Kubernetes functionality.
 They are using them as some sort of mishmash of One API to Rule Them All and the True Way™ to install any software.
 I once was working with a customer, and when they spin up a new Kubernetes cluster, they install around 180 CRDs.
 180!
 That is not a platform, that is a mess.
+Even if we assume a generous number of 10 CRDs per controller, that is 18 different controllers that have to run and take up resources in the cluster, not to even mention the scaling limits you might have depending on how many objects created with those CRDs being stored in the cluster.
 And it is not just them, I have seen this in many other places as well.
 People are using CRDs to define everything from their CI/CD pipelines to their internal APIs to their data models.
 It is like they think that if they can define it in YAML, it should be a CRD.

 All of this confuses the purpose of Kubernetes.
 What are CRDs and Kubernetes even for?
 Is it to run infrastructure for applications?
 Is it to be an API server?
 Is it a storage location?
 Is it your